KristenWindoloski/ToCS/README.md

 select *pbtk* for the pbtk model on the first drop down menu.
 Since we do not want to use in silico generated parameters for this simulation, we select *No* for the second drop down menu under the *Model* card.
-Finally, since we only want to run our simulation for one day, we edit the bottom box in the *Model* card to be 1 instead of the default value of 10.
+Finally, since we only want to run our simulation for five days, we edit the bottom box in the *Model* card to be 5 instead of the default value of 10.
 Now the *Model Specifications* tab is completed and should look like the image below, so we can proceed to the *Compound Selection* tab.